t-cousins/Fixed-Income/README.md

 This repo contains a few of my explorations in fixed-income:

-**The notebooks are best rendered in the browser using nbviewer at the links below rather than GitHub:**
+**The docs are best rendered in the browser using nbviewer at the links below rather than GitHub:**

 * A [jupyter notebook](https://nbviewer.jupyter.org/github/t-cousins/Fixed-Income/blob/master/Building_Spot_Curve.ipynb) constructing a continuous spot yield curve from observable market prices